jameshfisher/jameshfisher.com/_posts/2017-04-21-macos-app-bundle.md

 ---
-title: "What is a .app?"
+title: What is a .app?
-justification: "Vidrio is a .app!"
+justification: Vidrio is a .app!
+tags: []
 ---

 In macOS, I browse to my `/Applications` directory to see lots of files. `Keynote.app`, `Spotify.app`, `Vidrio.app`, etc. What are these things?
 These "applications" can't be launched in the normal fashion: